 Who to tell you're moving

-- TV licensing.
+TV licensing.
 Your TV licence doesn't automatically move with you when you move house and if you don't you could end up being unlicensed in your new home, even if you paid for a licence at your old address.
-Fines run up to £1,000, so ensure you're covered
+Fines run up to £1,000, so it’s worth making sure you’re covered

 How storage firms work

 Storage companies will accept anything as long as it isn't perishable (food, plants, etc), flammable (noxious chemicals), illegal (drugs, cash waiting to be laundered) or alive (pets, unruly children).
 Expect to be charged for packing, delivery to and from your house, the amount of space required and the length of time items are to be stored.